 Andrea Hirschfield

-Sometimes, applicants write a letter of interest when there is a job that they feel they would be perfect for but there are no openings listed.
-However, applicants interested in pursuing an internship or an informational interview may also use one in order to get in touch.
+Sometimes, applicants write a letter of interest when they feel they would be perfect for a job, but no openings are listed.
+However, applicants interested in pursuing an internship or an informational interview may also use one to get in touch.

 Letter of interest for a job